Sarah’s 5 Top 5 Oahu

 3. Honolulu Day Tour: Downtown Honolulu and Pearl Harbor

-Only in Honolulu can you visit a true royal palace while still being in the United States.
-Iolani Palace was built in the 1800s, and it has been restored to all of its opulent glory.
-See the palace’s original furnishings, wander its lush grounds, and learn about the history of the Hawaiian people and the fascinating Hawaiian monarchs who once called the palace home.
-Historic Chinatown is nearby, as is a living museum that looks at the missionary history of Hawaii.
+Only in Honolulu can you visit a true royal palace while still in the United States.
+Iolani Palace was built in the 1800s for the Hawaiian kings and queens, and today is open to visitors.
+The palace has been lovingly restored, and on your tour you will see original furnishings, learn about the history of the Hawaiian people, and get to know a few of the fascinating Hawaiian monarchs who once called the palace home.
+Historic Chinatown is nearby, as is a museum that looks at the impact of missionaries on Hawaii.

 Tip: Because Honolulu is a great melting pot, you can also add a short culinary tour of downtown and its many markets, experiencing the different tastes, sounds and scents from the many cultures who have come to this island over the years and made a home here.